Teja (director)

-Teja (born Jasti Dharma Teja; 22 February 1966) is an Indian cinematographer turned director and screenwriter, known for his work primarily in Telugu cinema.
-He ventured into direction with hits such as Chitram, Nuvvu Nenu, and Jayam.
-He has garnered several state Nandi Awards, and Filmfare Award for Best Director – Telugu for Nuvvu Nenu.
+Teja (born Jasti Dharma Teja; 22 February 1966) is an Indian director, cinematographer, and screenwriter known for his work primarily in Telugu cinema.
+He is a recipient of a Nandi Award for Best Director and a Filmfare Award for Best Director – Telugu.

-Teja debuted as cinematographer with Ram Gopal Varma's 1992 bilingual film Raat, for which he won Nandi Award for Best Cinematography.
-As a cinematographer, He is known for his works in films such as Baazi, Ghulam, Sangharsh, Jis Desh Mein Ganga Rehta Hain, Krodh, Krishna, Shastra, Rakshak, Money, Tere Mere Sapne, and Vishwavidhaata.
-Teja also worked as a crew member in films such as Kshana Kshanam, Rangeela, Drohi, Antham, Gaayam, and Govinda Govinda.
+He began his career as a cinematographer with Ram Gopal Varma's bilingual film Raat (1992).
+He went on to work on over ten films in Hindi and Telugu, including Money (1993), Tere Mere Sapne (1996), Ghulam (1998), Sangharsh (1999), and Krodh (2000).

+Teja transitioned to direction and initially gained recognition for making low-budget romantic dramas that became highly successful.
+He made his directorial debut with Chitram (2000), followed by Nuvvu Nenu (2001) and Jayam (2002), which earned him further acclaim.
+His other notable films include Avunanna Kaadanna (2005) and Nene Raju Nene Mantri (2017).

 Early life

 Teja was born on 22 February 1966 in Madras (now Chennai) of Tamil Nadu in an affluent family.
 His father J.B.K.
 Chowdhary was an industrialist and exporter, based primarily in Tokyo, Japan.
 Chowdhary suffered heavy losses in his business which forced Teja to start working at an early age.

 Teja identifies himself as anti-caste, anti-religion, and anti-region.
 He has legally dropped his surname for the same reason.